Mutual intelligibility: Among sign languages

 Sign languages are not universal and usually not mutually intelligible, although there are also similarities among different sign languages.
-Sign languages are independent of spoken languages and follow their own linguistic development.
-For example, British Sign Language and American Sign Language (ASL) are quite different linguistically and mutually unintelligible.
+Sign languages are independent of spoken languages, have their own language families (see sign language families), and follow their own linguistic development over time.
+For example, British Sign Language (BSL) and American Sign Language (ASL) are mutually unintelligible, as BSL developed locally in Britain whereas ASL is from the Francosign family due to the early work of educator Thomas Hopkins Gallaudet and the American School for the Deaf.

 The grammar of sign languages does not usually resemble that of the spoken languages used in the same geographical area.
 To illustrate, in terms of syntax, ASL shares more in common with spoken Japanese than with English.

 As a criterion for distinguishing languages

 Some linguists use mutual intelligibility as the primary linguistic criterion for determining whether two speech varieties represent the same or different languages.

 A primary challenge to this view is that speakers of closely related languages can often communicate effectively when they choose to.
 For example, in the case of transparently cognate languages recognized as distinct such as Spanish and Italian mutual intelligibility is neither binary nor absolute, but exists along a spectrum, influenced by numerous speaker-specific and contextual variables.

 Classifications may also shift for reasons external to the languages themselves.
 As an example, in the case of a linear dialect continuum, the central varieties may become extinct, leaving only the varieties at both ends.
 Consequently, these end varieties may be reclassified as two languages, even though no significant linguistic change has occurred within the two extremes during the extinction of the central varieties.

 Furthermore, political and social conventions often override considerations of mutual intelligibility.
 For example, the varieties of Chinese are often considered a single language, even though there is usually no mutual intelligibility between geographically separated varieties.
 This is similarly the case among the varieties of Arabic, which also share a single prestige variety in Modern Standard Arabic.
 In contrast, there is often significant intelligibility between different North Germanic languages.
 However, because there are various standard forms of the North Germanic languages, they are classified as separate languages.

 It is often claimed by linguists that mutual intelligibility is completely gradual (successively decreasing more and more, especially in a dialect continuum) and thus not very useful as a criterion for demarcating boundaries between languages (unless they are separated by a clear language border), but a 2021 study suggests that it can allow for meaningful segmentation.